lemon-squeezy/high-cuisine/README.md

 ### Images
 **Logo** Designed by myself
 **Banner** (Pexels)[https://www.pexels.com/de-de]
+**Shop** Since my own cookbook does not yet exist, I have taken a work here that has inspired me.
+**Recipe** The source varies as each user uses their own links for the images

 ### Content/Media
 - Random Key Gen – Used for secure passwords for the database enabling password creation easy but also very secure. [https://randomkeygen.com/](https://randomkeygen.com/)